 The role play can be made more complicated (and interesting) by adding a third party.
 Instead of Steve or Jane meeting Chris, Steve and Jane can meet Chris.
 The involvement of a third party typically increases levels of tension, creates greater opportunity for misunderstanding (between all parties) and depending on personality types can result in the person playing Chris feeling intimidated by the ‘2 V 1’ situation.

-The addition of just 1 person will help people to appreciate why the Brexit process is taking so long!
+The addition of just 1 person will help people to appreciate why the Brexit process is taking/took so long!

 I’ve deliberately not made theoretical material the main focus of this blog, as the information is widely available across the internet.
 For embedding negotiation skills, you may also want to ask students to look up additional source material and compare and contrast what they find.
 They will quickly realise the subject is only so deep.